Register an imported heavy vehicle

 To register an imported heavy vehicle in the Northern Territory (NT) you need:

-- vehicle import approval issued by the Federal Government
+- vehicle import approval issued by the Australian Government

 - steering conversion modifications (if required)